 The iSchool Web Technologist leads a team of staff and student assistants who provide assistance with all class-related web resources.
 Faculty text book selections and course syllabi are all available on the iSchool web site.
-The iSchool web team and the Programmer/Analyst provide timely support to faculty members who post their course information each semester.
+The iSchool web support staff member provides timely support to faculty members who post their course information each semester.

 When faculty members begin to prepare their first course, they must complete the Teaching Online course, an online course taught by the Director of Online Learning.
 Specific technical assistance resources and staff are introduced in the course which consists of eight modules covering the technology instructors will use as well as the pedagogy of teaching online.

 The online faculty handbook provides technical reference material and tutorials to guide faculty members through a broad range of topics related to their online teaching.
 See the Faculty Handbook.

-The iSchool T3 (Teaching Tips and Techniques) series includes presentations on technology and tools such as Panopto, social media, wikis, blogs, and Zoom.
+The iSchool T3 (Teaching Tips and Techniques) series includes presentations on technology and tools such as Panopto, Canvas Studio, VoiceThread, social media, wikis, blogs, and Zoom.
 Sessions also cover online teaching pedagogy, flipped classroom concepts, rubrics etc. Faculty are required to attend at least one session a semester.